hahaws666/cscd58_poj/README.md

 - Delun Sun 1007925391 delun.sun@mail.utoronto.ca

 ## Contribution
-- Shuang Wu:
+- Shuang Wu: Gives a great structure and proposal of our project, implemented `ping` and `stats` with Delun and gives great ideas on how `scan` is handled and designd on how the input and output should be handled with our program.
+Writing the documentation with Delun
-- Andrew Li: Gives lots of great ideas in our proposal and implemented stats and report functions with shuang.
+- Andrew Li: Gives lots of great ideas in our proposal and implemented `scan` and `report` and `monitor` functions with Delun, implemented `add` and `show` functions and improving the command line page as well.
+Debugging and fix some issues with Delun
-- Delun Sun:
+- Delun Sun: Debugging and fixing code issues with Andrew, and finishing the documentations.
+Implemented `scan` and `report` and `monitor` functions with Andrew, fixing some issued in icmp ping, and finished the video recordings.

 ## Functionalities overview
 - `ping`: sends an ICMP request based on raw socket and print result(similar to our ping)